 Place lid with plunger on top of the press and slowly depress the plunger down through the coffee until grounds are collected at the bottom

 Allow the coffee to rest for a few minutes before serving

 Created for its speedy extraction of flavour and caffeine, espresso is a bold staple of this fast paced world.
-To create the perfect espresso many things come into consideration including: bean selection, grind size, pressure, water temperatures, and tamping pressure.
-There are so many different types of espresso makers so here are a few general rules to creating that perfect shot of espresso.
+To create the perfect espresso many things come into consideration including: bean selection, grind size, water pressure, water temperatures, and tamping pressure.
+There are so many different types of espresso makers, so here are a few general rules to creating that perfect shot of espresso.

 Water temperature should be set to 90-95℃